 It’s the obvious choice to direct people to digital streaming platforms.
 You also now have a lot of smart URLs and link tree type websites, which allow you to people to click through, go to a website and select whether they want to go on Spotify or Apple Music.
 This way, you avoid sending people to platforms they don’t have installed or don’t subscribe to.

 Also when playlisting is such an amazing tool in terms of increasing your exposure as an artist, this is essentially the default route for ads so you can build streams, followers, land some playlists and kick the algorithm into gear.

 But if it’s just about the music, the default is Spotify, to get the streams, the release radars, followers up, and grow the algorithm presence, as well as hopefully landing on some playlists.

-Promote Your Music By Linking to Your Instagram profile
+Option #4: Linking to Your Instagram Profile

 Instagram Deciding Factor

-So which Promote Your Music Linking Strategy is Best for You?
+Which Linking Strategy is Best for You?